We sat down with Dr. Jeremy Weisz of Rise25 to talk about podcasting.

 The biggest challenge is not we can produce content, but the production aspect of it.
 So that’s why we look to you guys for production.
 Because we’d like a nice intro, we’d like you to take out half of the stop words that we use; that sounds horrible.
 And then also to just clean it up, and package it, and then distribute it right.
 Because there are 40, 50 platforms that I could potentially be on and don’t know how to get to all of them.
 So that’s why we returned to Rise25.
 So maybe you could talk a bit about the production that you guys.

 That’s a good point; I forgot to mention that.
 Yeah.
 Let’s hope it does hold people.
 Those were the first initial things I said, which will hold people back, and then once they get into it, they realize there’s a lot of moving pieces in it and that that will stop people.
 They may start it and be okay, and they may just stop doing it because of that, but yeah, the production you want, in my opinion, as a business owner.
 And we deal primarily with b2b businesses.
-So, it would be best if you were running your business, building your business, and building relationships, and that’s our philosophy, and then we want to take everything off of someone’s plate.
+So, it would be best to run your business, build your business, and build relationships, and that’s our philosophy, and then we want to take everything off of someone’s plate.
 So, it should be in we are we say we’re an easy button for someone to launch and run their podcast.
 Now the key is to have the strategy in places you know.
 Like you help people put a strategy in place.
 A strategy is what makes it profitable and creates ROI, and you’re going to get a lot out of it, but to keep doing it, the other piece of it is the production piece.
 So, our process is straightforward.
 You upload the file to a google drive folder, and then we do everything else.
-So, you want to think about a lot of pieces in the production because it’s not just distribution across the podcast channel.
+So, you want to think about many pieces in the production because it’s not just distribution across the podcast channel.

 Yeah, I mean, we tell our clients sort of a similar message about not building on rented land.
 Don’t rely on a single platform because you can get kicked off Facebook; you can kick off the link and, I’m assuming, you can get kicked off of iTunes if you may not have done anything that you’re even aware of, but for some reason that trips their turn in terms of service and, so, you want to make sure you have that degree of control.
 So, you can be on all those platforms, but you need to be on your platform.

 You’re 100% right.
 I mean, it happened a couple of weeks ago.
 For some reason, one of the client’s feeds stopped showing up on Spotify, just for no reason.
 And we contacted them.
 They’re like, “oh yeah.
 There was a glitch, and it just dropped the feed, and it didn’t matter because they were on all the other platforms, plus they were sending people to their website, which has the audio player there.
 So, it didn’t matter.
 [There] was no[t] even blip on the radar, but we discovered it, and then we messaged them like, “oh yeah, you need to resubmit and blah blah.”
 And then it was fine.
 So, we resubmitted it, but it was just a mistake, a glitch on there.
 And it just dropped the feed for whatever reason, but you’re right if you were someone who was solely on a platform, people would go crazy thinking, “Oh my God.
-The world is ending, and how much of the celebrity podcast how has that boosted the podcast industry.
+The world is ending, and how much of the celebrity podcast has boosted the podcast industry.

 I mean, there’s been a whole bunch of information about Joe Rogan lately, and those types have helped the podcast industry.
 Has it given it credibility, or does that undermine it?

 It legitimizes it when people see big names that they follow and have a podcast and large companies like Amazon or Spotify making lots of acquisitions.
-So, we see a lot of acquisitions of different shows as well.
+So, we know a lot of acquisitions of different shows as well.
 And it’s just becoming more mainstream.
 A client sent me an article from the New York Times – “Jeremy, you got to see this.
 Four pages feature on podcasting.”
 So, it’s becoming mainstream, and it’s coming to the forefront of people’s minds.
 And not just as a consumer, a listener, but as a creator.
 So, people [are] like, “oh.
 I can get in.
 I can have my show, and I could have my platform.

 So, it’s no doubt helped the industry and, so, on your platform, I mean on your podcast, what do you chat about?
 What are your subject matters?

 So, my subject matters will shift depending on my interests and what I’m looking to do.
-For instance, I had someone reach out to me, and this person was coming out with a book.
+For instance, I had someone reach out to me, and this person came out with a book.
 The PR company was like, “Oh.
 I have this great guest for you, Jeremy.”
 And his name was Yuri Adoni, he has a book coming out, and he was a VC in Israel.
 I’m like, “This guy sounds interesting.”
 So, I had him on, and then I was like, “Wow.
 That was fast.”
 And you know this, Mike, because you know the VC world.
 I didn’t at all, so I interviewed him.
 Then I thought, “This was fascinating.
 I want to interview more of the venture capitalists.”
 They have their hands in so many different companies, and they see it all.
 I want to get inside their mind.
-Why they invest and why they don’t invest.
+Why do they invest, and why they don’t support.
 This led me to where I am now.
 I said, “Yuri, who else should I have on who is in the VC world.
 You’re in the VC world.”
 And he immediately introduced me to many people, so I went down this venture capitalist route.
 So, it could depend on just what I find interesting.

 I could stumble upon it, or it could be something I like.
 I enjoy learning about agencies.
 So, I will have top agencies on and learn from some of the best in the world.
 So, it will depend.
 Right now, it’s more kind of venture capital top agencies, but I’ve had the founders of P90x Atari, Einstein Bagels, and Orlando Magic on because I find the story is fascinating.
 So it is kind of whatever strikes your fancy and the same things with you, right?
 So, whatever tends to strike your fancy that month, you can go deep into that topic.
 What I’ve found is a great guest.
 I’ll throw out a topic, and they’ll just go with it.
 They’ll run with it.